10 Awesome Webcomics Drawn Just for Geeks

 The Oatmeal has to be my favorite webcomic of all, hence it being saved until last.
 Written and drawn by Matthew Inman, The Oatmeal features expansive and exquisitely researched comics on a truly eclectic mix of topics.
 Most of them are geeky, but even those that aren’t are well worth reading.
 Inman has a particular style that, though far from beautiful, is perfect for the medium.

 As always we want to know what you think of the article you’ve just read.
 Are there any geeky webcomics you feel should have made it onto this list?
-Were you previously aware of all 10 of these or are some new to you?
-Let us know in the comments section below.
+Note that if you’re into manga, you should expand your library further with these ways to read manga for free online .